Monte CarloRetirement PlanningRisk Modeling

 2. The calculator generates random returns.
 For each simulated year, it draws a return for each asset class from a probability distribution.
 In a basic calculator, that distribution is the normal (bell) curve.
 In a more advanced one, it might be a fat-tailed distribution like the Student's t - more on why that matters below.

 3. It applies your spending plan.
-Subtract withdrawals, add any income (Social Security, pensions), rebalance the portfolio, and move to the next year.
+Subtract withdrawals, add any income (Social Security, pensions, part-time work), rebalance the portfolio, and move to the next year.

 4. It repeats.
 A single run is one possible future.
 Run it 1,000 or 50,000 times, and you get a statistically meaningful sample of possible futures.